 Before you can try to build a brand from the ground up, you need to plan.
 Mull over the ins and outs of your startup by drafting a small business plan.

 Your business plan gives you the opportunity to lay out all the details about your business, including your company description, products or services, what sets your brand apart.
 You can also include case studies and how your offerings benefit your intended customer base.
-Business plans are also important when pursuing investments, which a process that can now be done from home), and for if you decide to sell your business in the future.
+Business plans are also important when pursuing investments (now a process that can now be done from home), and for if you decide to sell your business in the future.

 Craft a mission statement